studio1902/1902/content/collections/pages/en/home.md

         content:
           -
             type: text
-            text: 'I am an enthusiast and a connoisseur.
+            text: 'I am an enthusiast and connoisseur.
 I like to tell others ' -
             type: text
             marks: